Cleveland Metroparks Zoo: Conservation support

 The zoo also offers numerous grant opportunities which fund research and conservation projects around the world.
 In 2011, the zoo and Zoological Society awarded grants to more than 90 field conservation projects and programs in 39 countries.
 Some of these projects include elephant conservation in southern Africa, studying gorilla ecology and behavior in central Africa, and anti-poaching initiatives for Asiatic freshwater turtles.
-Over the past ten years, the Cleveland Metroparks Zoo has supported more than 600 conservation projects in nearly 100 countries.
+Over the past ten years, the CMZ has supported more than 600 conservation projects in nearly 100 countries.
 Current initiatives include "Quarters for Conservation" and spreading awareness of the burgeoning Palm Oil Crisis in Malaysia and Indonesia.

 Events

 Boo at the Zoo

-Cleveland Metroparks Zoo's annual fall event, "Boo at the Zoo", takes place in October.
+CMZ's annual fall event, "Boo at the Zoo", takes place in October.
 Visitors can observe the various cold weather animals that still roam outside, and are encouraged to wear costumes to the park.
 The Boo at the Zoo event is a safe Halloween option that offers animal shows, live performances, and other fall-related activities.